-(P) Interfund Transfers - Section 545-2 of the City Finance Committee Rules require "A fund transfer resolution must be completed for all transfers between funds and must include a clear statement of reason or purpose for the transfer, the name of the fund from which the transfer is originating, the name of the fund into which the transfer is to be received, and the dollar amount to be transferred."
-Transfers were not approved by the City Council by resolution.
+(M) Interfund Transfers - Section 545-2 of the City Finance Committee Rules requires "A fund transfer resolution must be completed for all transfers between funds and must include a clear statement of reason or purpose for the transfer, the name of the fund from which the transfer is originating, the name of the fund into which the transfer is to be received, and the dollar amount to be transferred."
+Nine of fifteen transfers were not approved by the City Council by resolution.

-In addition, there were twelve transfers observed during the fiscal year ended June 30, 2021 which were not properly recorded as transfers in or transfers out.
+In addition, four transfers observed during the fiscal year ended June 30, 2022 were not properly recorded as transfers in or transfers out.

 Recommendation - Transfers should be approved by resolution and the resolutions approving all fund transfers should include the information required by Section 545-2 of the City Finance Committee Rules.
-In addition, all transfers should be properly recorded in the City's ledgers as transfers in and transfers out.
+In addition, all interfund transfers should be properly recorded in the City's accounting system.

-(Q) Utility Billing Rates - Chapter 384.84 of the Code of Iowa requires utility rates to be established by City ordinance.
-We observed the approved rates for water and sewer were not properly applied, or the City did not retain ordinances of the current approved utility rates.
-In addition, documentation could not be located to support the City Council's approval of a sewer minimum fee and a sewer improvement fee.

-Recommendation - The City should ensure all utility rates are established by City ordinance and ensure all ordinances are retained, as required.
-The City should ensure approved utility rates are used for all utility billings.

-(R) Local Option Sales Tax - The City's local option sales tax (LOST) ballot requires the LOST collections be allocated in varying percentages to a variety of different functions.
-The City has not properly tracked the use and unspent balances of LOST collections to demonstrate compliance with the ballot requirements.

-Recommendation - The City should establish procedures to track the use of LOST collections and unspent balances to ensure LOST collections are being used in accordance with the ballot.
+- (N) Utility Billing Rates Chapter 384.84 of the Code of Iowa requires utility rates to be established by City ordinance.
+Documentation could not be located to support the City Council's approval by ordinance of a sewer minimum fee. - Recommendation The City should ensure all utility rates are established by City ordinance and ensure all ordinances are retained, as required. - (O) Local Option Sales Tax The City's local option sales tax (LOST) ballot requires the LOST collections be allocated in varying percentages to a variety of different functions.
+The City has not properly tracked the use and unspent balances of LOST collections to demonstrate compliance with the ballot requirements. - Recommendation The City should establish procedures to track the use of LOST collections and unspent balances to ensure LOST collections are being used in accordance with the ballot. - (P) Surety Bonds The City has an ordinance requiring surety bond coverage for the Mayor and the City Clerk.

-(S) Water Revenue Capital Loan Notes - Section 19 of the water revenue capital loan notes resolution requires that rents, rates and other charges shall be at least sufficient to produce and maintain net revenues at a level not less than 110% of the amount of principal and interest due the succeeding fiscal year on the revenue note.
-The Enterprise, Water Fund did not meet the net revenue requirement during the year.

-Recommendation - The City should review the utility rates and make appropriate adjustments to ensure sufficient net revenues are produced to pay principal and interest due the succeeding fiscal year in accordance with the net revenue requirement.

-(T) Receipts - We observed the City recorded in the general ledger three receipts relating to the City's pool on October 15, 2020 in the total amount of \$181 which could not be traced to a deposit in any of the City's bank accounts.

-Recommendation - The City should implement procedures to ensure all receipts are recorded timely, properly and are supported and deposits in the City bank accounts agree to the general ledger.

-(U) Surety Bonds - The City has an ordinance requiring surety bond coverage for the Mayor and the City Clerk.
 The current bonds in place provide coverage for the Mayor up to \$2,000 and the City Clerk up to \$5,000.
-These limits may be insufficient in case of loss.

-$\underline{\text{Recommendation}}$ - The City should review and determine if the amount of coverage in the current ordinance for the surety bonds on City officials and employees is sufficient and amend as necessary.

-(V) Annual Urban Renewal Report - The City overstated the amount reported as TIF debt outstanding on the fiscal year 2020 Annual Urban Renewal Report (AURR) Levy Authority Summary by \$50,000.
+These limits may be insufficient in case of loss. - Recommendation The City should review and determine if the amount of coverage in the current ordinance for the surety bonds on City officials and employees is sufficient and amend as necessary. - (Q) Annual Urban Renewal Report The City overstated the amount reported as TIF debt outstanding on the fiscal year 2021 Annual Urban Renewal Report (AURR) Levy Authority Summary by \$30,000.